pdf-association/arlington-pdf-model/INTERNAL_GRAMMAR.md

        <code>fn:Extension(<i>name</i>,<i>value</i>)</code></td>
    <td>
     <ul>
-     <li>Used in the "SinceVersion", "Required", "PossibleValues", "SpecialCase" or "Link" fields.</li>
+     <li>Used in the "Type", "SinceVersion", "Required", "PossibleValues", "SpecialCase" or "Link" fields.</li>
      <li><i>name</i> is an arbitrary identifier for the extension or subset and uses the same lexical conventions as for the "Key" field (e.g. no SPACEs).</li>
      <li>In the "SinceVersion" field must reduce down to a valid PDF version for when the key or array element or which extension <i>name</i> introduced the key/array element.
 This may be combined with <i>value</i> to express a version-based introduction such as ISO subsets:</li>
      <ul>